serpentine-h2020/SEPpy/README.rst

 .. |zenodo doi| image:: https://zenodo.org/badge/451799504.svg
    :target: https://zenodo.org/badge/latestdoi/451799504

-*This package is in alpha status!
+*This package is in development status!
 Intended for internal use only, as the syntax is in a floating state and the documentation is incomplete.*

 **A compendium of Python data loaders and analysis tools for in-situ measurements of Solar Energetic Particles (SEP)**